 3 credits.
-A survey of political, social, economic and foreign policy trends in American History since 1900.
-This is a writing intensive course.
+A survey of political, social, economic, and foreign policy trends in American History since 1900.
+This is a writing-intensive course.
+Prerequisite(s): recommended junior, senior, or fifth-year standing

 HIS3020 Early America: Revolution & Constitution

 3 credits.
 An exploration of the American Revolution and the creation of the Constitution.